brendanzab/language-garden/lang-lc-name-binding/README.md

 | [`UniqueHoas`]              | Unique identifiers | Unique identifiers     | Host functions          |

 Normalisation-by-evaluation (NbE) breaks up normalisation into evaluation and quotation.
+In NbE, a separate datatype is used for values, which can be helpful for ensuring you don’t forget to fully evaluate terms – the types guide you to a correct implementation.
-This makes capture-avoidance much more straightforward and efficient, as variables only need to be renamed once during quotation.
+It also makes capture-avoidance much more straightforward and efficient, as variables only need to be renamed or shifted in a single pass during quotation.
-In the case of named and unique variables, fresh names are generated as binders are encountered.
-For de Bruijn indices, quotation handles the shifting of variables in a single pass, using the size of the environment to convert from levels back to indices.

 ## Discussion

-I personally prefer [`NamelessClosures`] and [`NamelessHoas`] for most things.
-NbE is nice because using separate types for the syntax and semantics helps to ensure you don’t forget to fully evaluate terms.
-As mentioned before, it also avoids expensive shifting when using de Bruijn indices, and avoids the delicacy of implementing capture-avoiding substitution when using names.
+For implementations I personally prefer [`NamelessClosures`] or [`NamelessHoas`] for most things, as it provides a good balance of convenience, ease of implementation, and performance.
+Other constraints might tip the balance however, for example unique identifiers can make elaborating pattern matching to case trees more straightforward.

 [`Named`]:              ./Named.ml
 [`NamedClosures`]:      ./NamedClosures.ml